.home .elementor-element-1b21677 { display: none !important; }

 3

-Practice answering in a calm tone—even when disappointed.
-“Okay” beats sighing and arguing.
+Practice answering in a calm tone even when disappointed.
+"Okay" beats sighing, eye-rolling, and arguing every single time.

 4

-Teach the difference between a question and backtalk.
-Practice asking respectfully: “May I explain?”
+Teach the difference between a respectful question and backtalk.
+Practice: "May I explain?" — two words that replace a hundred arguments.

 5